TroyCaywood/Python/100 Days of Code/Days/Day-20.md

 # Day 20 - Build the Snake Game Part 1: Animation and Coordinates

 - Today we are going to start creating the classic [snake game](https://www.playsnake.org) in python
+- This day includes a lot of challenges so I suggest going through the video before reading this section.
 - To do so we will break it down into steps:
    + Create the snake body out of 3 squares on the screen lined up next to each other
    + Tell the snake to move forwards constantly